Farina Pizzeria – Albuquerque, New Mexico

 Not surprisingly, the mozzarella and pepperoni crowd poo-pooed the heretical Puck and his apocryphal, obviously misguided thinking.
 “Sacrilege!,” they cried, “no one will eat pizza studded with such strangeness.”
 It didn’t take long, however, before “New World” pizza (sometimes referred to as “California style”) appeared on menus throughout the fruited plain.
 Even in New Mexico, the “land of mañana” where fads and trends tend to be adopted, shall we say, a bit more slowly than in other states, pizzas bedecked with ingredients much more revolutionary than green chile found their way to the pizzerias throughout the Land of Enchantment.

 To be sure, green chile is probably considered a unique ingredient everywhere but New Mexico.
-Still, the addition of green chile is hardly enough to earn a label of “New Mexico style” pizza,” an astute observation made by Kevin Hopper, the brilliant writer for Local IQ, “Albuquerque’s Intelligent Alternative.”
-Hopper reasoned that a counter-argument will always be made that it’s just New York or Chicago or some other regional style pizza with green chile.
+Still, the addition of green chile is hardly enough to earn a label of “New Mexico style” pizza,” an astute observation made by Kevin Hopper, the brilliant writer for the erstwhile weekly publication Local IQ, “Albuquerque’s Intelligent Alternative.”
+Kevin reasoned that a counter-argument will always be made that it’s just New York or Chicago or some other regional style pizza with green chile.
 Instead, he makes a case for “Farina-style” pizza.

 Farina-style pizza can be found in only one location worldwide.
 Launched in October, 2008, Farina Pizzeria sits on Old Route 66 in the East Downtown (EDO) area, a burgeoning residential and business district regarded by real estate experts as one of the “top five up-and-coming” areas in the nation.”
 This pizzeria has the pedigree to succeed in a tough Duke City market.
 It’s the younger sibling of the Artichoke Cafe, the ”saucy little bistro at the heart of creative cuisine” and one of city’s most revered and highly esteemed restaurants.